 During the initial stages of fabric scouting, we quickly discovered that recycled, eco-friendly material is quite the scarcity, especially when sourcing locally in la mills — a huge component in reducing the environmental impact of shipping. developing a super soft, fluffy terry that would dry in the sun and not collect sand while being environmentally conscious, was a 6+ months development process.
 Finding the right Los Angeles mill that would accept a small company like ours and believed in it enough to create a new fabric, was nothing short of miraculous.

 Meet your new fave fabrics

-We selected a recycled polyester and organic cotton blend.
+We selected a recycled P.E.T. and organic cotton blend.
 You’ll love it.
 Why?
 Because at one point in time in your life, you probably helped create it.
-The recycled, manufactured fiber is produced from raw materials collected from post-consumer, recycled products such as polyester fiber made from plastic bottles.
+The recycled, manufactured fiber is produced from raw materials collected from post-consumer, recycled products like plastic bottles.
 In short, our fiber source is responsible for recycling over 10 billion plastic bottles-- that's enough bottles to circle the earth 50 times end to end.
 Mind blown yet?
 We are.

 To eliminate the synthetic feel, blending this fabric with a natural organic fiber is crucial.
 We chose to mix with organic cotton which is responsibly grown and produced.
 Organic crops like cotton can be engineered to have a higher yield, allowing smaller plots to be dedicated to farming.
 It also can reduce crops' reliance on pesticides, making engineered plants potentially more suitable for no-pesticide techniques than conventional varieties.
 Not to mention, it uses crop rotation instead of agrochemicals and artificial fertilizers, as well as biological pest control instead of pesticides.